rapido-mobile/rapido-mobile.github.io/tutorials/get_started_part_1.md

 Now our code is much simpler, but, now there is much more functionality provided.

 ### Creation UI
-In the sections below, note how the UI displays the keys from the labels property in the [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html)automatically.
+In the sections below, note how the UI displays the keys from the labels property in the [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html) automatically.

 #### Floating Action Button
-The [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html)creates a [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html), along with a FloatingActionButton for creating documents:
+The [DocumentListScaffold](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListScaffold-class.html) creates a [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html),  along with a FloatingActionButton for creating documents:
 ![empty list](../assets/empty-list.png)

 #### Create Form
-The [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html)is empty because the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html)is empty.
+The [DocumentListView](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentListView-class.html) is empty because the [DocumentList](https://pub.dartlang.org/documentation/rapido/latest/documents/DocumentList-class.html) is empty.
 But, the user can simply click the add button:
 ![create form](../assets/create.png)

 #### Date Picker